Tania Mihailuk: Shadow ministerial roles

+Mihailuk supported regional industries, including forestry and mining, arguing for balanced environmental and economic policies.
+Ms Mihailuk as a Shadow Minister advocated for policies to support the $15 billion dollar NSW mining industry which employs over 38,000 direct and indirect jobs in NSW.
+She is also the co-chair of the NSW Parliamentary Friends of Forestry.

+Legislative Council

-On 17 January 2023, Mihailuk announced that she would be running second on the One Nation ticket at the upcoming 2023 New South Wales state election for the Legislative Council, behind party leader Mark Latham.
+On 17 January 2023, Mihailuk announced that she would be running second on the One Nation ticket at the upcoming 2023 New South Wales state election for the Legislative Council, behind state party leader Mark Latham.
 Before that, in 2017 when she was a Labor MP she criticised One Nation and Mark Latham.
-Mihailuk officially resigned from the New South Wales Legislative Assembly on 1st of March 2023.

-Personal life

-Mihailuk resides in Bankstown with her husband, Alex, and has three children.
+Mihailuk officially resigned from the New South Wales Legislative Assembly on 1 March 2023.
+As the second place on the party ticket, she was not successful in her election.
+However, on 10 May 2023, she was appointed to the Legislative Council to fill the casual vacancy previously held by Latham, who had resigned earlier from the Legislative Council to successfully contest a new 8-year term in the election.
+Mihailuk would finish off the remainder of Latham's original 8-year in 2027.